DevilCoders/CyberTex/docs/PERFORMANCE.md

 ## Profiling

-* Use Python's `cProfile` to profile transpiled Python output.
+* Use Python's `cProfile` to profile transpiled Python output when targeting CLI or GUI builds.
 * For direct SAPL execution, wrap heavy sections in timing helpers registered by plugins:

 ```python